Borrdom/Pylomer/README.md

 # Pylomer
-Provides the most basic implementations of thermodynamic and mechanical models centering around the modelling of polymers
+Provides the most basic implementations of thermodynamic and mechanical models centering around the modelling of polymers like Flory Huggins and Gordon Taylor